 - Limited range compared to petrol or diesel cars

-Our final choice is Kia’s relatively new Picanto.
+Kia’s relatively new Picanto is another small hatch with an auto ‘box.
 Since the original model, the latest version has become all grown up, offering superb build quality throughout and all the levels of tech you’d expect on much bigger, pricier cars.

 Sadly, the automatic gearbox is only available on the 2, 3 and X-Line models.
 The sporty, mean looking GT-Line versions make do without.